joerhoney/joerhoney-gatsby/README.md

 1. Libraries (React)
 2. Utilities
 3. Components
-4. Fragments
+4. Layouts
-5. Layouts
+5. Fragments
 6. CSS
 7. Images

-2nd sort alphabetically by file name.
+2nd sort alphabetically by file name, not by component name ( since there are sometimes multiple components in one import).

 Add comments to show the categories (except for React).